 Pura Vida.
 Costa Rica’s national motto means “pure life” – and pura vida is exactly what you’ll experience as you explore the wonders of this tropical, exotic paradise.
-Over the course of our 13-day eco-adventure, you will immerse yourself in a country rich with fascinating wildlife, outdoor adventure, and some of the most beautiful rainforests the world has to offer.
-You will spend several days working on your Spanish skills at an engaging and interactive Costa Rican language school where your outdoor classroom is canopied by the green, verdant rainforest around you and visited by the occasional toucan.
+Over the course of our nine-day cultural and language adventure, you will immerse yourself in a country rich with fascinating wildlife, outdoor adventure, and some of the most beautiful rainforests the world has to offer.
+You will spend a week honing your Spanish skills at an engaging and interactive Costa Rican language school where your outdoor classroom is canopied by the green, verdant rainforest around you and visited by the occasional toucan.
 What’s more, you’ll dig into meaningful service projects alongside locals in the lively and unique communities you visit.

-Midway through our trip, we’ll transit toward the west coast of Costa Rica where we’ll hike into a rainforest ecolodge, our new home for the next few nights.
-Perched on a rushing river in the shadow of a gorgeous waterfall, this rustic, authentic environment will allow us to truly experience the language, the people, and the land.
-During our stay here, we’ll learn to cook local dishes made from foods found in the nearby forest, and work alongside locals in the community garden.
-You’ll explore the incredibly diverse forest all around you – and you might even find a red-eyed tree frog during a nighttime hike through the forest!
 On our final days together we’ll head to the Pacific Coast to explore Manuel Antonio National Park and its astonishing wealth of wildlife and natural beauty.
-We’ll take a guided tour of the Park with rangers, get to know the resident sloths, enjoy the antics of the three species of monkeys in the area, swim in warm, clear Pacific water, and then spend our last morning flying high above the jungle canopy on Central America’s longest zipline!
+We’ll take a guided tour of the Park with rangers, get to know the resident sloths, and enjoy the antics of the three species of monkeys in the area.
+We’ll spend a morning soaring through the trees on Central America’s longest zip line, and swim in warm, clear Pacific waters!
 A farewell dinner in San Jose and a final evening of pura vida with new friends will round out our rich and full Costa Rican adventure!

 Please see our General FAQ page for many more frequently asked questions and answers!